tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 tailcall check --schema <file1> <file2> ... <fileN>
 ```

-The `check` command allows for multiple files.
+The `check` command allows for files.
 Specify each file path, separated by a space, after the options.

 Example: